rethinkdb/rethinkdb-rs/api/javascript/document-manipulation/literal.md

 # Command syntax #

 {% apibody %}
-literal(object) &rarr; object
+r.literal(object) &rarr; special
 {% endapibody %}

 # Description #

-Preserve an exact object that would otherwise be modified by a ReQL operation.
+Replace an object in a field instead of merging it with an existing object in a `merge` or `update` operation.

 __Example:__ Replace one nested document with another rather than merging the fields.